seanwash/qcdevices/README.md

-## QC Devices
+## Qaud Cortex Device Search

-Search for devices by name or category.
+A searchable database of Quad Cortex devices from Neural DSP sourced from the official [device list](https://neuraldsp.com/device-list).